This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

 We still use setter to register types. lookup is used to find the index of a type in the type set.
-The principle is to traverse the set and compare each one with is_same_v.
-If found, return the corresponding index.
-If not found by the end, register a new type. count is used to calculate the size of the type set.
+The principle is to iterate through the set, compare each type with is_same_v, and return the corresponding index if found.
+If not found by the end, a new type is registered. count is used to calculate the size of the type set.

 any type